-A tiny child perilously dangling from a roller door high above the ground is just one way a garage door can potentially cause a disaster.
+A tiny child perilously dangling from a roller door high above the ground.
+It’s just one way a garage door can potentially cause a disaster.
 Kids can be seriously injured by our garage doors, so it’s imperative we teach them that they aren’t a toy.
 And – we must routinely keep our doors in check (which includes regular servicing) – so they don’t malfunction and cause nasty accidents.
 Here are some must-read safety tips…

 No hanging on the door

-As you can see, when garage doors are opening, it can be tempting for the young ones to want to touch it or even hang on it (yep, we’ve witnessed this on numerous occasions).
+As you can see, when garage doors are opening, it can be tempting for the young ones to want to touch or even hang on it (yep, we’ve witnessed this on numerous occasions).
 Human injury aside, your garage door can also easily buckle under this additional strain.
-Your door springs are designed to take the weight of your door only; if your door buckles, the cables can jump off and the panels can fall out, causing serious damage to your door – or serious injury to bystanders.
+Your door springs are designed to take the weight of your door only.
+If your door buckles, the cables can jump off and the panels can fall out, causing serious damage to your door – or serious injury to bystanders.

 Keep remote controls safe

 - Treat your remote control as you do your car or house keys.
 Your remote allows access into your home, so take care of where you place them.

 - Keep your car locked when in the garage.
 If you ever find yourself being the unfortunate victim of a break-in, a locked car can prevent theft.

 - Wall remotes: it’s always handy to have the wall remote in a convenient location; however, if you have small children who like to press buttons – and what child doesn’t – the temptation may be too much.
 If the wall remote gets pressed when your car is not fully clear, this will cause major damage to your car and your door, as well as possible injuries if anyone is close to your garage door.